Methodology

 Estimated Fair Price

-The discounted expected income is combined with the latest available balance-sheet snapshot, using assets minus liabilities as the starting equity base.
+The discounted future-income value is combined with the latest balance-sheet snapshot, where the starting equity base is selected assets minus selected liabilities.

 Why Net Income